Raveen2001/Online-judges-solutions/README.md

 # Hacker-Rank-Solutions
-This repository contains solution for my hacker rank code
+This repository contains solution for my hacker rank problems